AtharvaFTW/emotional_support_chatbot/README.md

 # **EMOTIONAL SUPPORT CHATBOT**
 The Emotional Support Chatbot is a web-based application designed to provide empathetic responses, guidance, and valuable resources to individuals experiencing emotional distress.
-This chatbot leverages advanced Natural Language Processing (NLP) techniques and the powerful OpenAI API to simulate human-like conversations and offer emotional support to users in need.
+Leveraging advanced Natural Language Processing (NLP) techniques and the powerful OpenAI API, this chatbot simulates human-like conversations and offers emotional support to users in need.

 # Features
 Empathetic Conversations